Title Case Converter

 General conventions aligning with AP, APA, Chicago, and MLA by lowercasing standard minor words and capitalizing everything else.

-Does it handle hyphenated words?
+Does this tool actually handle hyphenated words?

 Capitalizes the first part.
 Most style guides capitalize both parts in titles: 'Self-Driving', 'Well-Known'.